You've Got to be Efficient: Ambiguity, Misspecification and Variational Preferences: Extensions

-Rather than treating the models in isolation, however, Alice may wish to combine them.
-The overall set of misspecified models under consideration can then be taken to be the intersection $\mathcal{M}=\mathcal{M}_{1}\cap\mathcal{M}_{2}.$ With this choice, the decision risk becomes
+Rather than treating the models in isolation, the decision-maker may wish to combine them.
+A natural choice is to take the overall set of misspecified models to be the intersection

+which we assume to be non-empty; otherwise, the two models would be deemed incompatible.
+The intuition is that if the decision-maker, having contemplated each likelihood in isolation, has judged the models in $\mathcal{M}_{1},\mathcal{M}_{2}$ to be individually reasonable, then it is natural to restrict attention to models contained in both.
+In practice, this approach is perhaps most suitable when one or both of $\mathcal{M}_{1},\mathcal{M}_{2}$ is large enough to encompass both $\mathcal{Q}_{1}$ and $\mathcal{Q}_{2}$, so that the decision-maker views both frequentist models as compatible with her misspecification preferences.